 💬 How has this recent surge in spiking affected your business?

 “Business has been down quite considerably in recent months and combined with COVID it has really been tricky to manage.
-The criminals who carry out these crimes don’t realise that not only are they affecting the victims of the spiking, but it also has a knock on effect to landlords too.
+The criminals who carry out these crimes don’t realise that not only are they affecting the victims of the spiking, but it also has a knock-on effect on landlords too.
 We are almost forgotten about when it comes to that, but it is our livelihood under attack also.
 I’m struggling to pay the staff and with the boycotts that have been going on it has really put a strain on me financially to keep my staff in a job but also to keep the business afloat.
 The victims of these crimes need justice.” – Richard, 42

 💬 What are you doing to help tackle this problem?